futurepixels/futurepixels.co.uk/content/cv.md

 - Set up Slack integration when pull requests where added or updated
 - Work with the project manager to ensure we have a stand up every day and separate the release calls, move to a kanban style board and change how we signal updates within the team for things like days off and our focus/priority
 - Supported the team on pushing back work items that were not urgent and got the relevant people to action the changes outside of the team

+In the background I was part of a small team helping things around our new go services to help with scaling and short times from idea to release where we put a skeleton together which you would clone and run a make command with some arguments and it would update the code base you were in, delete the git repo and re-init git.
+I have also created a service to help with getting the latest data for fuels to help display the latest average Petrol and Diesel prices (although, sadly not in production yet).

 Outside of this I have been part of helping define the culture within the business, where my main impact has been focused on the on boarding of new engineers and trying to ensure new starters can get up and running with ease and quickly, and to allow them to focus on what they enjoy - coding.
 I have also been using my experience in helping shape relationships between teams and gaining a mutual respect where I have observed people will come to me for confirmation on their thinking/solving of a particular problem, as well as being able to encourage or entice others in doing other things or taking ownership of certain tasks.